sushil-rgb/kalimati_market-fastAPI/README.md

 # Kalimati_market-fastAPI
-A fastAPI that scrapes and stores publicly available data from the government website.
+A fastAPI that scrapes and stores publicly available data from the government website using Selenium for automation and scraping.

 # Path parameter to add to enpoint url
 : main_url --> /kalimati_market/en or /kalimati_market/np for english and nepali version respectively: